-Roddenberry and Doohan will be among the first ashes that Space Services (also known as Celestis) sends into "deep space."
-Previous missions have sent ashes up-and-down, like the first Doohan trip, or into Earth's orbit, where they circle anywhere from five to 50 years before burning up on re-entry, or even intothe Moon.
+Rodenberry and Doohan will be among the first ashes that Space Services (also know as Celestis) will send into "deep space."
+Previous missions have sent ashes up-and-down, like the first Doohan trip, or into earth orbit, where they circle anywhere from five to 50 years before burning up on re-entry, or even into the moon.

 Previous launches have been from New Mexico, California, Cape Canaveral and Europe.

 "It's not just a launch, it's a three-day event," Schonfeld says.
 "Families come from all over the world and there's tours and briefings.
 Oh my God, you wouldn't believe it.
 They come from China, India, the US and there's a real bond created."